PlymouthPsychology/pears/source/ways-to-change.rst

 4. Keep moving

-We know from clinical experience that patients who do this feel less pain, recover faster, and have better outcomes from their surgery.
+We know from experience that patients who do this feel less pain and recover faster after their surgery.

-There are many ways in which we can change the way we think and feel.
-Relaxation and positive suggestions are two methods which have been studied and found to benefit many patients after surgery: relaxation and positive suggestion.
+Relaxation and positive suggestions are two methods which have been studied and found to benefit many patients after surgery.
+Both can help patients stay calm and positive during times of discomfort, and keep recovery on track.

 .. toctree::
 	:maxdepth: 1

    	relaxation
    	suggestion
+   	Staying mobile <keep-moving>
+   	painkillers

 :doc:`➪ Using relaxation to make yourself more comfortable after surgery<relaxation>`